-and supporting systems is limited to authorized individuals.
+and suppo and supporting systems is limited to authorized individuals.
 Control Number Description of Controls Tests of Operating Effectiveness Results 11.1 Access to administer applications, servers and databases is limited to IT operations personnel based on their job responsibilities.
 Inspected the administrator listings for in-scope applications, servers, and databases to determine if administrative level access was limited to IT operations personnel.
 No exceptions noted.
 11.2 Managers and supervisors authorize the nature and extent of user access privileges for new employees.
 Inspected user access provisioning documentation for a sample of new employees to determine if a manager or supervisor authorized the nature and extent of user access privileges.
 No exceptions noted.
 11.3 Annually, management completes a user access level review for the BPAS systems to determine if access permissions reflect a user's current job responsibilities.
 Inspected the results from the annual user access level reviews to determine if users and access levels were evaluated and any requested changes were reflected on the system.
 No exceptions noted.
-11.4 Terminations are communicated to the security administrators.
+11.4 Termination tickets are utilized by the organization to track the access removal tasks that must be completed to restrict the access of terminated employees.
+Terminations are communicated to the security administrators.
 User access privileges are then modified to restrict user access.
-Inspected user access removal documentation for a sample of terminated employees to determine if access was removed from systems.
-No exceptions noted.
-11.5 Password standards are implemented to control network authentication and application system access.
-Where the application or system permits, password standards implemented include the following: Password minimum character length Forced password changes Account lock out after a minimum number of invalid access attempts Inspected the password parameters for in-scope applications to determine if passwords were configured consistent with published standards.
-No exceptions noted.
-Password historyPassword complexity backed up to an on-site location.
-Control Number Description of Controls Tests of Operating Effectiveness Results 12.1 Procedures have been documented to address the backup of data.
-Inspected the BPAS Backup and Retention policy to determine if they outlined the organizations data backup standards.
-No exceptions noted.
-12.2 Scheduled scripts are executed nightly to backup server files and databases.
-Inspected backup configuration evidence to documentation to determine if server files and databases are configured to be backed up nightly.
-No exceptions noted.
-12.3 Daily, a backup log is used to document the success or failure of backup jobs, any necessary corrective action, and the volume of data on the backup tape.
-Inspected the backup log for a sample of days to determine if the backup log was completed each day, noting any corrective action for job failures.
-No exceptions noted.
-12.4 An off-site storage facility is used to store backup tape medium.
-Inspected the tape rotation log to determine if it was maintained by the IT Department and that it recorded the transfer of backup tape media to the off-site facility.
+Inspected the termination ticket and user access removal documentation for a sample of terminated employees to determine if a termination ticket was entered to track the completion of access removal tasks and access was removed from all applicable systems.
 No exceptions noted.